Fantasy Children's literature Literary nonsense Identity Curiosity The absurdity of the adult world Growth and learning

 Copyright info

-Alice's Adventures in Wonderland by Lewis Carroll is believed to be out of copyright restrictions only in the United States.
+Alice's Adventures in Wonderland by Lewis Carroll is believed to be in the public domain in the United States only.
 It may still be copyrighted in other countries.
-If you are not located in the United States, you must check your local laws to make sure that the contents of this eBook are free from copyright restrictions in the country where you are located in before downloading Alice's Adventures in Wonderland in PDF or ePub.
+If you are not in the United States, please check your local laws to ensure this eBook is in the public domain in your country before downloading Alice's Adventures in Wonderland in PDF or ePub.

 These collections include Alice's Adventures in Wonderland: